DetuxTR/ArtixOpenRCPipewireStartScript/README.md

 # ArtixOpenRCPipewireStartScript
 A simple script for starting pipewire pipewire-pulse wireplumber.
-You can add this script in .xinitrc or your Desktop Enviroment Session Management.
+You can add this script to .xinitrc or your Desktop Enviroment Session Management.